 *Our tour guides are based in Salt Lake City, so the differences in pick-up/drop-off times accounts for travel.

-If you arrive after 12 PM or when winter road conditions are unfavorable, you’ll be dropped off at a hotel in West Yellowstone for rest and overnight stay.
-If you arrive before 12 PM or tours starting from Salt Lake City at 9:00–9:30 AM, you will have the opportunity to choose either a half-day tour in Salt Lake City or a half-day trip to Lava Hot Springs.
-The Salt Lake City half-day trip, you’ll be taken to see various sites in Salt Lake City, including Temple Square, Utah State Capitol (subject to accessibility) and Great Salt Lake.
-Depending on airplane arrival time and chosen itinerary, you will be dropped off at a hotel in West Yellowstone or en-route lodging.
+If you arrive after 12:00 PM, or if winter road conditions are unfavorable, you will be transferred directly to your hotel in West Yellowstone or suitable en-route lodging for rest and an overnight stay.
+If you arrive before 12:00 PM, or if your tour starts from Salt Lake City at 9:00–9:30 AM, you may enjoy a half-day Salt Lake City highlights tour, subject to weather, timing, accessibility, and the confirmed itinerary.
+During the Salt Lake City half-day tour, you will visit several of the city's notable landmarks, including Temple Square, the Utah State Capitol (subject to accessibility), and the Great Salt Lake.
+Depending on your flight arrival time and the confirmed itinerary, you will then be transferred to your hotel in West Yellowstone or suitable en-route lodging.

 Temple Square is often seen as the heart of the Church of Jesus Christ of Latter-Day Saints (LDS), also known as the Mormons.
 Back in the late 1840s when LDS pioneers first reached Utah, they decided to build a temple that would be the center of their religious society.
 From there, the church grew outwards across Utah, then throughout the United States, and then throughout the world.
 Temple Square is still the headquarters for the Church of Jesus Christ of Latter-Day Saints to this day, containing other historic buildings such as the Tabernacle, the Beehive House, and the Conference Center.
 You'll love observing the beautiful architecture of these buildings while learning about the history of these early pioneers.